Fund-vs-fund · Diversified

 Why these two differ

-Always verify current fees, returns, and holdings against each fund's source PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Both funds sit within KiwiSaver scheme account structures.
+Verify all figures against each fund's current PDS and latest Quarterly Fund Update on FMA Disclose before relying on this summary.

 What's different at a glance